James K. Puchowski

 'Language activist studies and researcher positionality in sociolinguistic fieldwork', Language in Context (University of Edinburgh, 31/10)

-Untitled talk on Scots, Scots/Gaelic event (University of Glasgow, 28/11)
+'Scots on Scots - language about language', Scots/Gaelic event (University of Glasgow, 28/11)

 Organiser, Scots@ed 2020